Multiplatform-Autonomy-Simulation-Suite/mass-vscrimmage-headless/README.md

 ## Overview
 ### vSCRIMMAGE-headless
-This repository contains a GUI-less image for running (SCRIMMAGE)[https://github.com/gtri/scrimmage].
-For scrimmage-related questions and issues, please see the (tutorials and documentation for SCRIMMAGE)[http://scrimmagesim.org].
-For issues and bugs pertaining to this docker deployment, please see the GitHub Issues page for (vSCRIMMAGE-headless)[https://github.com/Multiplatform-Autonomy-Simulation-Suite/mass-vscrimmage-headless].
+This repository contains a GUI-less image for running [SCRIMMAGE](https://github.com/gtri/scrimmage).
+For scrimmage-related questions and issues, please see the [tutorials and documentation for SCRIMMAGE](http://scrimmagesim.org).
+For issues and bugs pertaining to this docker deployment, please see the GitHub Issues page for [vSCRIMMAGE-headless](https://github.com/Multiplatform-Autonomy-Simulation-Suite/mass-vscrimmage-headless).

 ## Usage
 ### Running a Mission using vSCRIMMAGE-headless